www.kevinrdshepherd.info

 A number of analytical observers have considered the “dissident Kate Thomas” case to be one of the most remarkable instances of suppression within the new age or “alternative community” field of activity.
 The details will not vanish so obligingly for the Findhorn Foundation management and their proliferating commercial interests.

 A closely related matter pertains to the presence of a Foundation Trustee in a set-up associated with the Scientific and Medical Network (SMN).
 This is an alternative organisation creating suspicion amongst orthodox scientists.
 Trustee Janice Dolley features in the later phase Foundation correspondence with my mother, being notably concerned to pardon the negligence of the Foundation in not making due rectifications, and employing in this respect the new age jargon preferred in those circles.
-That Foundation Trustee has also been an official in the Wrekin Trust, yet another alternative organisation based in England and which has a close connection with the SMN.
-The presiding influence for both of these organisations over many years has been David Lorimer.
+That Foundation Trustee has also been an official in the Wrekin Trust, yet another alternative organisation based in England, having a close connection with the SMN.
+The presiding influence for both of these organisations, over many years, has been David Lorimer

 l to r: Janice Dolley, David Lorimer

 My Letter of Complaint to David Lorimer (2005) amounted to a critique of certain alternative organisations, mainly the Findhorn Foundation and SMN.
 That document included reference to Janice Dolley, whose telephone conversations with my mother in 2005 were alarming.
 Dolley had become an official in the new University for Spirit Forum (USF), a branch of the Wrekin Trust.
-That enterprise has since been twice renamed and has apparently met with problems.
+That enterprise has since been twice renamed, apparently meeting with problems.
 It is currently known as Wrekin Forum.
 The Letter of Complaint reported the following emphases of Dolley to my mother:

 Christopher Bache

 The Findhorn Foundation do not promote drugs.
-However, their link via their Trustee and Board Member Janice Dolley with subscription activity in two closely associated organisations is a contradictory matter.
+However, their link via their Trustee and Board Member Janice Dolley, with subscription activity in two closely associated organisations, is a contradictory matter.
 The overall situation is sufficient to cast grave reflections upon the Foundation dismissal of Kate Thomas (Jean Shepherd) as a subject not fit for “further personal dialogue,” to quote Bettina Jespersen in the letter to yourself.
-That factor of contempt can be viewed as supporting (however indirectly) the Dolley veto on my mother’s objection to the use of illegal drugs (see 3.16 and 3.17 above).
+That factor of contempt can be viewed as supporting (however indirectly) the Dolley veto on my mother’s objection to the use of illegal drugs (sections 16 and 17 above).

-David Lorimer has been described as a new age impresario, and he has catered strongly for Foundation subscribers and also Grof supporters in America.
+David Lorimer, described as a new age impresario, has catered strongly for Foundation subscribers, also Grof supporters in America.
 These sectors are thus interlinked in the pursuit of economic advantages.
-Some analysts infer that this pecuniary factor is the basic reason why Lorimer and his close associates did not reply to my lengthy Letter of Complaint to David Lorimer (circulated in 2006, and to which other parties responded).
+Some analysts infer that this pecuniary factor is the basic reason why Lorimer and his close associates did not reply to my lengthy letter of Complaint to David Lorimer (circulated in 2006, and to which other parties responded).

 In conclusion, I would like to thank you warmly for the support and consideration that you have extended to my mother.